MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 -----------------------------
 **Library Upgrades**

+* Spring framework upgrade to 4.1.7.RELEASE

 **Improvements & New Features**

 * Redesign the email template
 * Can resend the invitation
 * Optimize Vaadin widgetsets
-* Remove Camel library and reduce the number of threads deamon
+* Remove Camel library and reduce the number of threads daemon
+* Theme color consistent fixed

 **Bug Fixes**